-The College’s policy regarding postponement of starting date and the effect on the student rights to a refund.
-Postponement of a starting date, whether at the request of the school or the student, requires a written agreement signed by the student and the school.
+Postponement of a start date at the request of the College requires a written agreement signed by the student and the College.
 The agreement must set forth:

-- Whether the postponement is for the convenience of the College or the student, and:
+- That the postponement is for the convenience of the College, and:

-- All monies paid by the applicant will be refunded within thirty (30) days; only if an applicant cancels in writing within three (3) business days of receipt of the application by a Platt College Admissions Representative; if the applicant is not accepted by the College; or in the event the College discontinues a course/program during a period of time within which a student could have reasonably completed it, except that this provision shall not apply in the event that the College ceases operation; applicants who have not visited the College facility prior to enrollment will have the opportunity to withdraw without penalty within three (3) days following a tour of the College facilities.
+A. All monies paid by the applicant, less the application charge of $75 and charges paid to outside vendors, will be refunded within thirty (30) days in the following circumstances:; (i) if an applicant cancels in writing within three (3) business days of receipt of the application by a Platt College admissions representative; (ii) if the applicant is not accepted by the College; (iii) in the event the College discontinues a course/program during a period of time within which a student could have reasonably completed it, except that this provision shall not apply in the event that the College ceases operation; (iv) applicants who have not visited the College facility prior to enrollment will have the opportunity to withdraw without penalty within three (3) business days following a tour of the College facilities.

-- Cancellation of Classes: The College reserves the right to cancel a scheduled start date if the number of students enrolling is deemed insufficient.
+B. Cancellation of Classes.
+The College reserves the right to cancel a scheduled start date if the number of students enrolling is deemed insufficient.
 Such cancellation will be considered a rejection by the College and the student will be entitled to receive a complete refund of any amount paid.

-- An applicant requests cancellation in writing after the three business day period but prior to commencement of education is entitled to a refund of all monies paid less the application charge of $75.
+C. An applicant requests cancellation in writing after the three (3) business day period but prior to commencement of education is entitled to a refund of all monies paid less the application charge of $75.

-- A student terminating within the first two days of education shall be entitled to a refund of one hundred percent of tuition paid.
+D. A student terminating within the first two days of education shall be entitled to a refund of one hundred percent of tuition/fees paid.

 After the commencement of education, the policy for cancellation, settlement and refund of tuition and fees provides for the following: